Need to talk? Call 1800 882 436.

 When should I seek medical help?

-If your child has an infection and you are worried they are becoming more unwell, see your doctor urgently, or go to your nearest hospital emergency department or call triple zero (000) and ask for an ambulance.
+If your child has an infection and seems to be getting worse, seek urgent medical help.
+See your doctor urgently, go to your nearest hospital emergency department or call triple zero (000) and ask for an ambulance.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.